Hariprasad Chaurasia: Personal life

+His nephew Rakesh Chaurasia is also a flautist and carrying forward the family legacy.

 In popular culture

-The 2013 documentary film Bansuri Guru features the life and legacy of Chaurasia and was directed by the musician's son Rajeev Chaurasia and produced by the Films Division, Ministry of Information and Broadcasting, Government of India.
+The 2013 documentary film Bansuri Guru features the life and legacy of Chaurasia and was directed by the musician's son Rajeev Chaurasia and produced by the Films Division Ministry of Information and Broadcasting, Government of India.
+A 2026 stage musical Bansuri Jab Gaane Lage based on his life and career was produced by his family members.